LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The name of the column in the Enquiries table within the Access database that contains the search reference.
 The name must be given without any brackets.
 The search reference must follow the format 'LERCName/Year/EnquiryNumber'.

 SiteColumn
-	The name of the column in the Enquiries table within the Access database, that contains the site name.
+	The name of the column in the Enquiries table within the Access database that contains the site name.
 The name must be given without any brackets.
+Leave blank to ignore the column.

+OrgColumn
+	The name of the column in the Enquiries table within the Access database that contains requester organisation name.
+The name must be given without any brackets.
+Leave blank to ignore the column.

+RadiusColumn
+	The name of the column in the Enquiries table within the Access database that contains search reference radius.
+The name must be given without any brackets.
+Leave blank to ignore the column.

+RequireSiteName
+	Whether a site name must be entered (or retrieved from the database) or is optional.

 RepChar
 	The character(s) used to replace any special characters in file or folder names.
 'Special' characters are any of the following: ``\, %,$, :, *, /, ?, <, >, |, ~, £, .``.
 The replacement character can itself not be a special character.